jakartaee/platform-tck/README.md

 Instructions for building and running JakartaEE TCK bundle from scratch is available in the following wiki page:
 [JakartaEE TCK - Build and Run Instructions](https://github.com/eclipse-ee4j/jakartaee-tck/wiki/Instructions-for-building-and-running-JakartaEE-TCK-bundle)

-# CTS User Guide
+# Platform TCK User Guide

 ## Introduction

-### CTS Overview
+### Platform TCK Overview

-A Java EE 8 CTS is a set of tools and tests used to verify that a licensee's implementation of Java EE 8 technology conforms to the applicable specification.
+A Jakarta EE Platform TCK is a set of tools and tests used to [verify that an implementation of Jakarta EE technology is compatible with the Platform specification](https://jakarta.ee/compatibility)([see get listed steps](https://jakarta.ee/compatibility/get_listed)).

-All tests in the CTS are based on the written specifications for the Java platform.
-The CTS tests compatibility of a licensee's implementation of a technology to the applicable specification of the technology.
-Compatibility testing is a means of ensuring correctness, completeness, and consistency across all implementations developed by technology licensees.
+All tests in the Platform TCK are based on the written specifications for the [Jakarta Platform specification](https://jakarta.ee/specifications/platform/).
+The TCK tests compatibility of an implementation of a technology to the applicable specification of the technology.
+Compatibility testing is a means of ensuring correctness, completeness, and consistency across all implementations.
-The set of tests included with the Java EE 8 CTS is called the test suite.
-All tests in the CTS test suite are self-checking, but some tests may require tester interaction.
+The set of tests included with the Jakarta EE Platform TCK is called the test suite.
+All tests are self-checking, but some tests may require tester interaction.
 Most tests return either a Pass or Fail status.
-For a given platform to be certified, all of the required tests must pass.
-The definition of required tests may change from platform to platform.
+For a given implementation to be compatible, all of the required tests must pass.
+The definition of required tests may change from platform version to version.

 The definition of required tests will change over time.
-Before your final certification test pass, be sure to download the latest Exclude List for the Java EE 8 CTS.

-### About JavaEE8 CTS
+### About Jakarta EE Platform TCK

-Java EE 8 CTS is a portable, configurable, automated test suite for verifying the compliance of a licensee's implementation of the Java EE 8 technologies.
+Jakarta EE Platform TCK is a portable, configurable, automated test suite for verifying that an implementation is fully compatible.
-Java EE 8 CTS includes version 5.0 of the JT harness.
+The Jakarta EE Platform TCK includes the [JT harness](https://wiki.openjdk.java.net/display/CodeTools/Documentation) for running the tests.

 For documentation on the test harness used for running the Java EE 8 CTS test suite, see https://wiki.openjdk.java.net/display/CodeTools/Documentation.

 ### Hardware Requirements

-The following section lists the hardware requirements for the Java EE 8 CTS software, using the Java EE 8 RI or Java EE 8 Web Profile RI.
-Hardware requirements for other reference implementations will vary.
+The following section lists the (baseline) hardware requirements for the Jakarta EE Platform TCK software (with variation based on which Jakarta EE server implementation is tested and other factors).

 All systems should meet the following recommended hardware requirements: